Email Without Static Templates

 How MultiMail solves this

-MultiMail accepts markdown from your agent and converts it to formatted HTML through a controlled rendering pipeline.
-Brand tokens — logo, color palette, font stack, footer — are applied at render time, so agents never handle HTML directly.
-The rendered output goes into the approval queue before delivery, giving your team a chance to review at high volume without blocking every message.
+MultiMail accepts markdown from your agent and converts it to a consistent, email-safe HTML template server-side, appending the required AI-disclosure footer.
+Agents never handle HTML directly.
+Under gated_send the rendered output goes into the approval queue before delivery, giving your team a chance to review at high volume without blocking every message.
 Agents compose with structure; MultiMail enforces visual consistency.

 1